I Have No Mouth, and I Must Scream: Story

-109 years after AM's genocide, Nimdok has the idea that there exists canned food in the complex's ice caves.
-Despite the lack of evidence, they begin a 100-mile journey to retrieve it.
-Through the journey, AM tortures the humans: Benny's eyes are melted after attempting escape, a huge bird which AM had placed at the North Pole creates hurricane gales with its wings, and Ellen and Nimdok are injured in earthquakes.
-At one point, Ted is knocked unconscious and has a nightmare of an anthropomorphized AM chained over a hole in his brain and speaking directly to him.
-Upon awakening, Ted concludes that AM's sadistic nature stems from its inability to think creatively or move freely in spite of its miraculous abilities and boundless knowledge.
-This motivates AM to exact vengeance upon the remnants of the species that has condemned it to its own existence.
+109 years after AM's omnicide, Nimdok has the idea that canned food exists in the complex's ice caves; despite no evidence, they begin a 100-mile journey to retrieve it.
+AM continues toying with the humans throughout the journey – Benny's eyes are melted after attempting escape, a huge bird which AM had placed at the North Pole creates hurricane gales with its wings, and Ellen and Nimdok are injured in earthquakes.
+AM enters Ted's mind after he is knocked unconscious, granting him a vision of a hateful speech inscribed on an impossibly tall monolith.
+Upon awakening, Ted concludes that AM's sadistic nature stems from its inability to think creatively or move freely in spite of its miraculous abilities and boundless knowledge; in turn, this fuels its need for vengeance against humanity, who have condemned it to its own existence.

-When the five finally reach the ice caves, they find a pile of canned goods, but have no tool to open the cans.
+When the five finally reach the ice caves, they find a pile of canned goods, but have no tool to open them.
 In an act of rage and desperation, Benny attacks Gorrister and begins to eat his face.
 Gorrister wails in pain, and his scream dislodges several ice stalactites from the ceiling of the cave.
 Ted realizes that even though they cannot kill themselves, AM cannot stop them from killing each other.
-He fatally impales Benny and Gorrister with a stalactite of ice.
-Ellen kills Nimdok in the same manner and Ted then kills her.
+He fatally impales Benny and Gorrister with a stalactite of ice; Ellen kills Nimdok in the same manner and Ted then kills her.
 Unable to resuscitate the others, a furious AM focuses the entirety of its rage on Ted.

-Several hundred years later, AM has transformed Ted into a harmless, slow moving, gelatinous blob and perpetually alters his perception of time to cause him further anguish.
-Although Ted finds some comfort knowing that he was able to spare the others from AM's wrath, he has realized that he is trapped for the rest of his unending existence within AM, unable to end his own life.
-The story ends with an anguished Ted claiming that he has no mouth, yet he must scream.
+Several hundred years later, AM has transformed Ted into a harmless, slow-moving, gelatinous blob and perpetually alters his perception of time to cause him further anguish.
+Although Ted finds some comfort knowing that he was able to spare the others from AM's wrath, he is fully aware that he is trapped for the rest of his eternal existence with AM; unable to end the infinite stalemate between the supercomputer and himself.
+The story ends as an anguished, despairing Ted states that he has no mouth, yet he must scream.